SNCF Class BB 60000

-The SNCF class BB 60000 are a class of 4 axle heavy shunting and light freight diesel electric locomotives built at the Vossloh Espana works in Valencia.
-Since the class is primarily used as a freight locomotive the class is commonly referred to as SNCF BB460000.
+The SNCF Class BB 60000 are a class of 4 axle heavy shunting and light freight diesel–electric locomotives built at the Vossloh España works in Valencia.
+Since the class is primarily used as a freight locomotive the class is commonly referred to as SNCF BB 460000.

 SNCF made an initial order for 160 locomotives in 2004.
 The manufacturer's designation is GA 1000 AS.
 Two further machines have been ordered (2009) by Egenie of France.

-The class is not to be confused with the SNCF BB60000 prototypes from the 1950s and 1960s.
+The class is not to be confused with the SNCF BB 60000 prototypes from the 1950s and 1960s.

 History

 At the end of the 1990s SNCF was faced with a diesel locomotive fleet of which the larger part was older than 30 years, and thus fuel-consuming and expensive in maintenance.
-Some locomotive classes were re-engined (BB66400 in BB69400, CC72000 in CC72100) to overcome some of the problems on the short term.
+Some locomotive classes were re-engined (BB 66400 in BB 69400, CC 72000 in CC 72100) to overcome some of the problems on the short term.
 In the longer term however, new locomotives had to be ordered as also the re-engined locomotives would reach the end of their useful age.

 An initial plan saw 69 medium-power locomotives (together with the SBB) and 55 high-power locomotives ordered.
-This plan was intensively modified, and eventually 160 low-power shunting locomotives (SNCF BB460000) and 400 medium-power locomotives (see BB475000) were ordered.
+This plan was intensively modified, and eventually 160 low-power shunting locomotives (SNCF BB 460000) and 400 medium-power locomotives (see BB 475000) were ordered.